mamud1977/coding_challenge/README.md

 ```
 # Skeleton code is developed using VSCode.
- Also, in the code, I hard-coded the Github token and removed with a placeholder before commiting to Github.
+ The Github token is maintained in config file and is read by python code.
+However, the the token is removed from config file at the time of comitting the code to github.

 ```